 The PCDC is an exciting platform for combining and sharing data about childhood cancer.
 Osteosarcoma (OS) is one of the cancers in the PCDC.
-The project is led by children’s A doctor who specialises in cancer.
-Dr Sam Volchenboum at the University of Chicago.
+The project is led by children’s oncologist Dr Sam Volchenboum at the University of Chicago.

 One of the challenges with researching childhood cancers is that they are rare.
 It can be difficult to get enough data to answer research questions.
 The PCDC has overcome this challenge by creating a platform where data from different sources can be used for research.
 The data is converted into the same format and combined meaning it can be analysed together.
 Through combining multiple small pools of data, it creates a data resource large enough to answer key questions about cancer.

 Professor Rajkumar Venkatramani (Baylor College) described some of the questions he is hoping to answer about rhabdomyosarcoma (RMS) using the PCDC.
-RMS is a type of soft An organised group of cells that act together to perform a function. sarcoma that can grow in any part of the body.
+RMS is a type of soft tissue sarcoma that can grow in any part of the body.
 The site of RMS in the body affects patient outcomes however it is not clear cut which sites are linked with the best/worst outcomes.
 The current research varies between countries.
 By using the PCDC to combine results from past clinical trials, Professor Venkatramani hopes to shed more light on how the location of RMS affects patient outcomes.
 Being able to predict outcomes is important as it helps to inform treatment plans.

 The PCDC is working with experts across all 5 continents.